caiostringari/BeachLiDAR/README.md

-# BeachLiDAR
-Process Beach LiDAR data
+# Beach LiDAR

+LiDAR with focus on surf and swash zone processes.
-This repository gathers some tools to process 2D SICK LiDAR data.
-Please visit https://www.sick.com/

-In this repository, we focus only on processing beach data.
-You will get something that looks like this:
+This repository contains tools to process 2D SICK LiDAR data for surf and swash zone applications.
+Please visit https://www.sick.com/ for more information regarding their LiDARs.
+In this repository, we focus only on processing data and some examples.
+From raw LiDAR data, you will get something that looks like this:

 ![lidar](extra/lidar.gif)

+An example of the application of the present method has been recently published by Remote Sensing.
+Please refer to the [`remote sensing folder`](remote_sensing) for more details.

 # Install